migorengx/mirebus-agent/Readme.md

-# SELFHOST YOUR AI AGENT 🤖🌐
+# SELFHOST YOUR AI AGENT: MIREBUSX SEED AGENT 🤖🌐

 This repository provides a simple way to self-host your own AI agent using Docker and Docker Compose.
 It's designed for developers who want to quickly spin up their own AI-powered services.